 Bells are the largest opening of the instrument and influence the sound, intonation, and tonal stability in the high register.
 They are available in many different shapes, forms, materials, bores, thicknesses, and with or without keys.
 Since bores can change over time it can sometimes be advisable to rotate the bell to see if it sounds better in different positions.

-The bell´s length and opening diameter have a big influence on intonation, especially on low E/long B. Choosing a shorter bell can help if these notes are too flat.
+The bell's length and opening diameter has a big influence on intonation, especially on low E/long B. Choosing a shorter bell can help if these notes are too flat.

 The other ring found on most bells is the larger, lower ring.
 It often has a dull finish and is not silver-plated.
 Because the ring was shrunk and pressed onto the bell when it was made, any sliver plating would be damaged in the process.